hobzcalvin/blume/README.md

 - Upload code to Beetle

 ## TODO
-- Test on Android, other platforms
+- Release on app stores
 - Develop for other bluetooth-enabled Arduinos
 - Evaluate/refactor [easyble](https://evothings.com/doc/lib-doc/evothings.easyble.html) and other [Evothings](http://evothings.com/) remnants (a bit one-size-fits-all)